bramstroker/homeassistant-powercalc/docs/source/daily-fixed-energy.rst

 Examples
 --------

-This will add 0.05 kWh per day to the energy sensor called "IP camera upstairs"
+This will add 0.05 kWh per day to the energy sensor called "IP camera upstairs".
+You'll have to add a new entry under ``sensor:`` in `configuration.yaml`:

 .. code-block:: yaml